-Tabletop air hockey tables are often made of plastic, though a few incorporate wood paneling into the design for added strength and durability.
+Lighter air hockey tables designed to rest on a tabletop are often made of plastic, though a few incorporate wood paneling into the design for added strength and durability.
 Some top-of-the-line tabletop varieties boast a solid wood construction.
 If you're in search of a robust mini air hockey table, you can't go wrong with solid wood.

 Basic and multi-game air hockey tables of medium size naturally require a sturdier construction to hold their additional weight.
 In these cases, a wood or metal frame offers superior support.
 That said, there are many basic and multi-game air hockey tables made of solid plastic that shouldn’t be overlooked.

-Arcade-style air hockey tables are specifically designed for stability and durability.
-As such, these models are almost always made from solid wood and metal.
+Specifically designed with the stability and durability needed for public use, arcade-style air hockey tables are almost always made from solid wood and metal.